Raso da Catarina

 Visitor Facilities And Travel

-The station has minimal public infrastructure.
-The nearest city is Paulo Afonso in Bahia (approximately 70 km), which serves as a logistics base and is connected by bus and air to Salvador (500 km).
-The town of Jeremoabo, near the station's eastern boundary, offers very basic services.
-Access roads are predominantly unpaved and 4WD vehicles are essential.
-Researchers must obtain prior authorization from ICMBio's Bahia coordination.
-The extreme summer heat (up to 42°C) and lack of water sources within the plateau make field work logistically demanding and potentially dangerous without proper preparation.
-Accommodation, supplies, and equipment must be sourced from Paulo Afonso or Salvador before entering the station.
+The station has minimal public infrastructure, in keeping with its strict protection.
+The nearest city is Paulo Afonso in Bahia, which serves as a logistics base and is connected by bus and air to Salvador, while the town of Jeremoabo near the eastern boundary offers only very basic services.
+Access roads are mostly unpaved, and four-wheel-drive vehicles are essential.
+Researchers must secure prior authorization from ICMBio's Bahia coordination before entering.
+The extreme dry-season heat and the scarcity of water on the plateau make fieldwork demanding and potentially hazardous without careful preparation, so supplies, equipment, and accommodation must be organized in advance from Paulo Afonso or Salvador before entering the station.

 Conservation And Sustainability